oddbird/oddleventy/content/services/planning.md

   - title: Object Map & Data Model
     icon: icons/site-map
     text: |
       What are the core concepts or "objects" that users want to interact with in the application?
       What are the relationships between these objects?
       What attributes does each object have,
       and what is the data-type for each attribute?
-      Our certified Object-Oriented UX strategist
+      Our Certified Object-Oriented UX Strategist
       will map out the objects in the web application to create an Object Map --
       giving every object a unique name
       and describing the relationships between them.
       This Object Map will guide development
       and keep the entire team on the same page.
 planning3:
   - title: Itemized & Prioritized Estimate